If you have lower back pain, you may want to avoid these 9 exercises.

 First, the lower back is often not the cause but the recipient of pain.
 Rolling the lower back does not get to the root of problems.

 Second, the area suited for foam rolling should have sufficient bony protection.
 The lower back region may be protected by large muscles, but not enough body protection that can protect your organs such as the liver and kidneys.

 Especially on a hard surface, jogging is a high-impact exercise that can put too much strain on your back, leading to backache.

 If you can’t maintain your spine in a neutral position during aerobics, it’s best to avoid it.

 Like jogging, high-impact exercises such as burpees (which includes jumps) is hard on your back as well.
 Burpees especially involve jumping which even brings a higher impact than running or jogging.

-The takeaway is never do burpees when feeling pain and stiffness in your back.
+The takeaway is never doing burpees when feeling pain and stiffness in your back.

-Correctly executed deadlift is a great lower body exercise that works all the major muscle groups in one single movement; however, when it's done by an individual with a weak back and core, it can hurt and worsen the existing back problems.
+The correctly executed deadlift is a great lower body exercise that works for all the major muscle groups in one single movement; however, when it’s done by an individual with a weak back and core, it can hurt and worsen the existing back problems.

 With a weak back, it’s too easy to allow your spine to round out during the movement, causing your lower back to do all the work and lead to more pain in the region.

 If you have a previous back injury and don’t have the good core strength, avoid this move completely.